In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 Screws

-Note: We do caution about using power tools because they have the ability to over-tighten and possibly damage the base.
+Note: We caution against using power tools because they can overtighten and possibly damage the base.

 Mounting